foqueiroz/arcdocs.github.io/book/software/libraries/gstreamer.md

-## The gstreamer module on the HPC
+## The GStreamer module on the HPC

-The gstreamer module can be loaded into your environment with the following command:
+The GStreamer module can be loaded into your environment with the following command:

 ```bash
 $ module add gstreamer
 ```

-The gstreamer module is available on ARC3 and ARC4:
+The GStreamer module is available on ARC3:

 ```{list-table}
 :header-rows: 1